jonasW3F/RFCs/text/0000-fast-unbonding.md

 ### UI
 Having two types of queues makes the decision for users more complex.
 UIs should provide information to a user unbonding such as "Do you like to join the queue and unbond in 10 days (latest) or pay X% of your unbonding token to exit in 2 days?

+Due to the nature of the unbonding queue, dividing the total unbond into smaller unbonds would decrease the expected average unbonding time for a nominator.
+The trade-off will be that it requires more extrinsics and at some point it is not efficient to split further.
+We leave it UIs to figure out user interfaces that educates and allows nominators to decide how to split their unbonds.

 ---